Expanded Medicaid begins in Nebraska after years of dispute

 State health officials have defended the expansion’s slower-than-typical launch and their two-tiered approach, calling it a massive undertaking that required numerous layers of federal approval.

+“It was extremely difficult for the folks we worked with,” said McCleery, whose group played a major role in bringing the issue to voters.
+“A lot of people we worked with had long-standing health needs that they needed to get addressed.”

+McCleery said that based on the experience of other states that expanded Medicaid, Nebraska is now likely to see a reduction in personal bankruptcies caused by large medical debts.
+People who aren’t saddled with huge debts are also able to spend more on other goods and services that help the economy, she said.

-Other challenges included computer system upgrades for processing applicants; hiring more workers; and negotiating new contracts with the private, managed-care companies that will serve Medicaid recipients.
+State officials said they faced several other challenges in expanding Medicaid, including computer system upgrades for processing applicants; hiring more workers; and negotiating new contracts with the private, managed-care companies that will serve Medicaid recipients.
 The contractors will administer the program, dubbed Heritage Health, with a financial incentive to provide health care services while keeping costs low.

 “There was a lot of work that had to go into this,” said Ricketts, who opposed the expansion but promised to follow the will of voters.